SuperJMN/StateMachineCompiler/README.md

 - The first 3 lines are the **header**.
 - After the header, there is a block enclosed with braces, this block is the definition of the **transitions** of the Finite State Machine (FSM)
-- Each each transition consists of 4 values: `current state, event, next state, actions` For instance `dry rain wet { getUmbrella, getCoat }.
+- Each each transition consists of 4 values: `current state, event, next state, actions`.
+Notice that the actions can be 0 or more values enclosed by braces, like {action1, action2, ...)
+  For instance `dry rain wet { getUmbrella, getCoat }`.
 That means: given the "dry" state, when the `rain` event is received, turn to the `wet` state and execute the `getUmbrella` and `getCoat` actions
 - However, the transitions of one state can be grouped under a block like this:
 	```
 	currentState